microsoftgraph/microsoft-graph-docs/concepts/deployments.md

 Current national clouds include:

-- Microsoft Cloud for US Government
+- Microsoft Cloud for US Government (GCC and GCC High)
 - Microsoft Cloud Germany
 - Azure and Office 365 operated by 21Vianet in China